sebeid4556/NES-Emulator/README.md

 PPU:
 - Synchronized w/ system clock and emulated down to cycle precision

-Debuggers:
+# Debuggers
 The debuggers are displayed on the right-hand side of the app window.

 The CPU Debugger shows the code dump, registers, flags, etc..
-It also allows you to pause execution at any point and step through individual instructions.
+It also allows you to pause execution at any point and step through individual instructions.</br>
-The PPU Debugger shows the visual representation of VRAM and CHR-ROM:
+The PPU Debugger shows the visual representation of VRAM and CHR-ROM:</br>
 - TOP: CHR-ROM (the graphics data in the cartridge)
 - BOTTOM: Nametables (the layout for the background tiles)